 Kinetin.
 A plant growth factor, kinetin may improve wrinkles and uneven pigmentation with minimal irritation.
 It's unclear how it works, but it may help reduce wrinkles by helping skin retain moisture and by stimulating the production of collagen.
 It may also be a potent antioxidant.

-There are many other wrinkle cream products on the market and on the horizon as well.
+There are so many other wrinkle cream products on the market and on the horizon as well it's hard to keep up with.
 Kinetin is a plant product that can reduce lines and wrinkles with minimum irritation to the skin.
-Coenzyme Q10 is product that can be used effectively in wrinkle creams without irritating the skin.
-This ingredient may protect against sun damage to the skin as well.
+Coenzyme Q10 is a product that is being used effectively in many wrinkle creams without irritating the skin.
+This ingredient has the added benefit of protecting against sun damage to the skin also.
 With the many choices on the market today, you are sure to find a wrinkle cream that will work for you.
 Tea extracts, particularly those from green tea, are powerful antioxidants that are often found in wrinkle creams today.
 These extracts have anti-inflammatory qualities as well.

-Because the FDA doesn't evaluate cosmetic products for effectiveness, there's no guarantee that any over-the-counter product will reduce your wrinkles or even contain any of its advertised ingredients
+Because the Food and Drug Administration does not presently evaluate cosmetic products for effectiveness, there's no guarantee that any over-the-counter product will help reduce your wrinkles or even contain any of its advertised ingredients